gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 * All files prefixed with :file:`exp` perform normalization and expansion of the intermediate representation (abstract syntax tree, or AST).
-  The expansion has the effect of lowering the semantic level of the AST to a level closer to what the backend can handle.
+  The expansion has the effect of lowering the semantic level of the AST to a level closer to what the back end can handle.
 For example, it converts tasking operations into calls to the appropriate runtime routines.
   These files use the same numbering scheme as the parser and semantics files.
   For example, the construction of record initialization procedures is done in